Sleep Talk Blog, Product Help, Bed and Mattress Guides

 Room size: Most prefer larger TVs to offer a better viewing experience.
 However, in this case, bigger is not always better.
 As Bedrooms are generally smaller than living rooms or family rooms, you will need to think about the distance from which you are watching the TV.
 It may well be that a smaller unit is more suitable for watching from a closer distance.

-TV size: Television screens are measured in a diagonal direction.
+TV size: Television screens are measured diagonally.
 For example, a 42-inch screen measures 42 inches from the upper corner to the opposite lower corner, although the length and height will differ.
 A TV measuring between 40 and 55 inches for most standard-sized bedrooms should give a good viewing experience.
 Some more oversized master bedrooms may be able to accommodate a larger screen.

-Resolution: It is essential also to consider the resolution of the screen.
+Resolution: It is also essential to consider the screen's resolution.
 A higher screen resolution means sitting closer without noticing too many pixels.
-Therefore, if kitting out a smaller bedroom, it may be worth looking into a higher resolution TV such as 4K.
+Therefore, if you are kitting out a smaller bedroom, it may be worth looking into a higher-resolution TV such as 4K.

 Viewing distance: Generally, for 1080p TVs, the distance from your viewing position to the TV should be about two times the size of the TV.
 This would mean that for a 32-inch TV, you should be about 5.3 FT away.
 This increases to about 7FT for a 42-inch TV.
 This distance is shorter for 4K TVs.
 For a 42-inch 4K TV, your viewing position should be about 42 inches (3.5 ft) away.